Theological Seminary Course Description

 A guided project with written report dealing with actual ministry application.

-A thesis required under the MA in Religion program and a prerequisite to the PhD in Religion program.
+A thesis required under the MA in Religion program.
 For details, see the MA in Religion program section.
 A total of six semester hours must be taken.
 Prerequisite: GSEM 630 Documentary Research and Writing.

 A project and report required under the DMin program.
 The project should address a problem or issue directly relevant to the ministry of the contemporary church.
 The report should be roughly 120-150 pages.
 A total 222 Doctor of Philosophy in Religion of nine semester hours must be taken.
 Prerequisite: CHMN 703 Applied Theology Research Seminar.